Mungert69/FreeNetworkMonitorBlog/content/posts/AdvancedWebCrawlingAndDataExtractionWithAIIntegration.md

 featured: false
 draft: false
 ---
 In today's digital landscape, data is more valuable than ever.
 Organizations often need to gather and analyze data from various websites for market research, competitive analysis, and decision-making.
-With the Quantum Ready Monitor Assistant, you can perform advanced web crawling and data extraction seamlessly, while leveraging AI integration for smarter data analysis.
+With the Quantum Network Monitor Assistant, you can perform advanced web crawling and data extraction seamlessly, while leveraging AI integration for smarter data analysis.
 Here's how you can utilize the assistant’s tools to achieve this.

 ### Step 1: Identify your Target Website